LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning

 The skill model assumes that the real-world conditional distribution of $\RA$ given $Q$ can be described as follows:

-where, $P_H(z \mid Q)$ is the posterior of selecting latent reasoning skills in human reasoning, called a reasoning policy. $P_H(\RA \mid z, Q)$ is the posterior distribution of generating $\RA$ given a question $Q$ and a reasoning skill $z$.
-A causal graph illustrating such a generation process involving a latent reasoning skill $z$ is presented in Fig. \ref{fig:cot_reasoning} at the top-left corner.
+where, $P_H(z\mid Q)$ is the posterior of selecting latent reasoning skills in human reasoning, called a reasoning policy. $P_H(\RA \mid z, Q)$ is the posterior distribution of generating $\RA$ given a question $Q$ and a reasoning skill $z$.
+A causal graph illustrating such a generation process involving a latent reasoning skill $z$ is presented in Fig. \ref{fig:casualg} on the left.

-Unlike \citet{wang2023large}, this formulation considers a dependency of $z$ on $Q$ reflecting a preference for selecting specific reasoning skills when solving a question.
-We justify this formulation as follows: \begin{enumerate} \item Rationales can exhibit remarkable flexibility, manifesting diverse formats, topics, and knowledge, which can naturally be abstracted into the high-level concepts of reasoning skills. \item The selection of these skills is not bound by strict determinism.
+Unlike \cite{wang2023large}, this formulation considers a dependency of $z$ on $Q$ reflecting a preference for selecting particular reasoning skills to solve a given question.
+We justify this formulation as follows: \begin{enumerate}[noitemsep,topsep=0pt] \item Rationales can exhibit remarkable flexibility, manifesting diverse formats, topics, and knowledge, which can naturally be abstracted into the high-level concepts of reasoning skills. \item The selection of these skills is not bound by strict determinism.
 For instance, diverse reasoning paths and formats could all contribute toward finding the correct final answer.
 Therefore, real-world data is a mixture of diverse skills captured by a stochastic reasoning policy $P_H(z\mid Q)$. \end{enumerate}